 (1)

+.
 (2)

 To model the resonator properties associated with a multilayer interference, one commonly represents each layer and interface by a characteristic transfer matrix describing the transmission/absorption/reflection through each layer/surface.
 The structure’s overall transmissive, reflective and absorptive properties (at normal incidence in the absence of birefringence or other polarization anisotropy) can be determined by the product of these transfer matrices, modified, if appropriate, to account for loss of coherence.
-(If birefringence is significant, the resonator structure can be modeled with matrices; see, for example, Ref. [].
+(If birefringence is significant, the resonator structure can be modeled with matrices; see, for example, ref. [].
 For simplicity, however, we discuss the case of polarization preserving transport only.)
 Briefly, the linear relation between the amplitude of the fields in the jth layer and those in the (j+1)th layer can be represented using the Fresnel (complex) reflection and transmission coefficients in the matrix product

 (3)